bleepr/bleepr.github.io/theo.markdown

 A speaker and RGB LED strip were also used in the device.
 These allowed extra notifications to be given to the user.

 [pictures of speaker and LEDs]

+To power the device we used a standard rechargeable micro-USB battery pack.
+This allowed a considerably higher capacity than the other batteries available to us at a very good value.
+It also gave the advantage of being able to recharge the battery without removing it from the device.
+In our prototype, the USB charging cable can be pulled out of the base of the device, but a production model would be able to easily incorporate a charging port or even wireless charging capability using a standard such as Qi, which we planned to implement in the final model.
+This would be quite a trivial feature to implement, but would improve the usability of the device as a compatible wireless charger could be installed on the restaurant tables to keep the device charged while in use, removing the possibility that the battery could run out while in use.

 ## Design
 We decided to arrange the interface with the buttons around the screen, in a similar fashion to an ATM, as shown in the figure below.
 This allowed buttons to be used as soft keys, not fixed to a single function but changing based on what is being showed on the screen.